-Recreational Athlete: Any Athlete who is not a National-Level Athlete or an International-Level Athlete, provided, however, that within the last five years prior to committing any Anti-Doping Rule Violation: (a) the Athlete has not been a National-Level Athlete or an International-Level Athlete; (b) the Athlete has not represented any country in an International Event in an open category; and (c) the Athlete has not been included within any Registered Testing Pool or other whereabouts information pool maintained by any International Federation or National Anti-Doping Organisation.
+Recreational Athlete: Any Athlete who is not a National-Level Athlete, High-Level Athlete, or an International-Level Athlete, provided, however, that within the last five years prior to committing any Anti-Doping Rule Violation: (a) the Athlete has not been a National-Level Athlete, High-Level Athlete or an International-Level Athlete; (b) the Athlete has not represented any country in an International Event in an open category; and (c) the Athlete has not been included within any Registered Testing Pool or other whereabouts information pool maintained by any International Federation or National Anti-Doping Organisation.

-Registered Testing Pool: The pool of highest priority Athletes established separately at the international level by International Federations and at the national level by DFSNZ or other National Anti-Doping Organisations who are subject to focused In-Competition and Out-of-Competition Testing as part of that International Federation's or DFSNZ or other National Anti-Doping Organisation's test distribution plan and therefore are required to provide whereabouts information as provided in Rule 5.5 and the International Standard for Testing and Investigations.
+Registered Testing Pool: The pool of highest priority Athletes established separately at the international level by International Federations and at the national level by the Commission or other National Anti-Doping Organisations who are subject to focused In-Competition and Out-of-Competition Testing as part of that International Federation's or the Commission or other National Anti-Doping Organisation's test distribution plan and therefore are required to provide whereabouts information as provided in Rule 5.5 and the International Standard for Testing and Investigations.